rajdeut/terraform-aws-nightscout/README.md

 4. Change the region to the one closest to your home.
 A list of region options is available [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-regions).
 	- Be sure to use the region's *Code* value eg. `us-east-1` or `eu-west-1`
+---

-### Build infrastructure
+## Build infrastructure
 1. Open a new terminal/shell
 	- macOS - Terminal (in Applications/Utilities)
-	- Linux - I doubt you're reading this you already know what you're doing
+	- Linux - I doubt you're reading this, you already know what you're doing
 	- Windows - Command Prompt? ¯\_(ツ)_/¯
 2. Change into the folder where you have downloaded/cloned the Nightscout Infrastructure repo into eg. `cd ~/Documents/terraform-aws-nightscout`